Athena Bitcoin Spam Text Settlement (Closed)

 Athena Bitcoin operates one of the largest networks of cryptocurrency ATMs in the United States, and its marketing text traffic was tied to a regulated financial product rather than a consumer good.
 That distinction matters for class members in two practical ways.

 First, crypto ATM operators tend to retain detailed phone-number-level records to satisfy money transmitter and anti-money-laundering reporting obligations.
-The same records that exist for compliance reasons also make it possible to identify exactly which numbers received which messages, which is why the settlement administrator, not the class member, supplies the proof of class membership in the form of a unique Class Member ID.
+The same records that existed for compliance reasons also made it possible to identify exactly which numbers received which messages, which is why the settlement administrator, not the class member, supplied the proof of class membership in the form of a unique Class Member ID.
 Second, unwanted texts from a crypto company carry a higher follow-on risk than typical spam, because scammers routinely impersonate bitcoin ATM brands to phish private keys and recovery phrases.
-The legitimate Athena settlement is administered by Kroll and only directs class members to the official athenabitcoinTCPAlitigation.com website.
-Any text claiming to be related to this case that asks for wallet credentials, seed phrases, or up-front fees is not part of the settlement.
+The legitimate Athena settlement was administered by Kroll and only directed class members to the official athenabitcoinTCPAlitigation.com website.
+Any text claiming to be related to this case that asks for wallet credentials, seed phrases, or up-front fees was never part of the settlement.

-You likely qualify if all of the following are true:
+You likely qualified if all of the following were true:

-Who Is Included in the IDNC Settlement Class?
+Who Was Included in the IDNC Settlement Class?

 The court defined the settlement class as all persons in the United States (1) to whom Athena delivered, or caused to be delivered, more than one text message promoting goods or services within any 12-month period, (2) more than 30 days after receiving a message consisting solely of the word STOP, (3) between August 20, 2020 and August 20, 2024, (4) excluding business numbers.